gawsoftpl/kube-vip-controller/README.md

 # Kube-vip controller
 This is a kube-vip controller that listens for changes in the kube-vip lease.
-When it receives an event from the API server indicating that the lease has changed, it sends an HTTP request to a DaemonSet.
+When it receives an event from the API server indicating that the lease has changed, it sends an HTTP request to a DaemonSet/Service.
 This controller can be used for any cloud network.

 Use case:
 - In Hetzner Cloud (hcloud), when a private network IP changes, the cloud requires sending a request to set an alias IP via the hcloud API.
 - In Headscale, when the advertised route changes, it must be updated in the Headscale server.

 This is only the kube-vip controller.

+This controller run in 2 mode.
+1. **DaemonSet** - When lease change can find DaemonSet on lease node or send simple request
+2. **Service** - When lease change send http request (can add as sidecar in helm cahrt)

-You need to create your own DaemonSet.
-Use this controller as a strategy to send notifications to your cloud whenever you want to detect a kube-vip lease change.
-Why DaemonSet (because DaemonSet has access to host interface).
+Use this controller as a strategy to send notifications to your cloud provider whenever you want when detect a kube-vip lease change.

 ![alt text](image.jpg)